bliporbreach/bliporbreach.github.io/_posts/2021-9-4-Hello-World.md

 title: Test
 ---

+So this is how this coversation usually goes.

+- So what is an XDR?
+- It's like an EDR but it also monitors your network grear and cloud platforms.
+- Monitor how?
+- Ingests things like logs, process info, and some flow data, then puts them all together is some nice dashboards and runs threat detection rules against them.
+- But then how is that different from a SIEM?

+How indeed?

 |               | EPP                 | EDR                    | NDR            | XDR          | SIEM             | SOAR |
 | ---           | ---                 | ---                    | ---            | ---          | ---              | ---  |